Configure a BOVPN Between Cloud-Managed Fireboxes

 The network resource is added to the Traffic settings for the endpoint.

-- (Optional) For each endpoint, in the Virtual IP Address text box, type an IP address.
+- (Recommended) For each endpoint, in the Virtual IP Address text box, type an IP address.
 A virtual IP address is an IP address that is not tied to a physical interface.
 For a BOVPN in WatchGuard Cloud, which is a BOVPN virtual interface, a virtual IP address functions as the gateway (next hop).
-The virtual IP address is used response traffic sent directly to the BOVPN virtual interface.
+The virtual IP address is used for response traffic sent directly to the BOVPN virtual interface.

 Virtual IP addresses are required in some cases: